mnbarber/sei/Unit_3/pup-part-2-AddPuppyForm.md

     const formData = new FormData()
     formData.append('photo', selectedFile)
     formData.append('caption', state.caption)
-    props.handleAddPost(formData); // calling our function!
+    handleAddPost(formData); // calling our function!
  }
 ```

+- We passed down `handleAddPost` as a prop and destructered it from the `FeedPage` component.
+We are calling that in the `handleSubmit` in order to lift our state up.

 - How would you confirm that it worked!

-- Check the response and check the server!
+Check the response ( `console.log(data, ' response from post request!
+This from express')` )  and check the server!

 **Checking the server**